 Note: I may earn money or products from the companies, products, or links mentioned in this post.

-She has been inpatient in two children’s hospitals in Georgia, one hospital in Boston, and two different hospitals in Colorado.
-During these hospital stays I have learned so much.
-So much so, that sometimes I feel like I could write a book!
+Many of these hospitals have been all over the country, including multiple children’s hospitals in Georgia, one in Boston, and two different hospitals in Colorado.
+During these hospital stays, I have learned so much

 While I do not plan on writing a book on this topic, I did want to write a blog post about it because I have heard so many hospital horror stories and it makes me so upset.
 We as parents have many rights given to us when we or our children are in the hospital.
-While not all hospitals will acknowledge these rights and while every hospital and every state and every country has different standards, these are just few things that you as a parent can request when your child is in the hospital.
+While not all hospitals will acknowledge these rights and while every hospital and every state and every country has different standards, these are just a few things that you as a parent can request when your child is in the hospital.

 Many of these I did not know until we were told or until we figured it out ourselves and that’s why I wrote this so that our experiences could help other parents who are also fighting for their kids in the hospital too.